 Saint Lucian cuisine is a vibrant expression of Creole identity - a fusion of West African, French, and British culinary traditions shaped by centuries of colonial history and the island's abundant tropical produce and seafood.
 Green fig and saltfish is the national dish; callaloo, breadfruit, dasheen, and freshly caught snapper appear on most local menus.
 The influence of the island's cocoa heritage is evident in unique savory-chocolate preparations at plantation restaurants.

-These iconic dishes define the culinary identity of Saint Lucia.
+Iconic dishes that define Saint Lucia.

 Green Fig and Saltfish